Priyankabiswas2905/Git_learning/scripts/migrates-aws-s3/README.md

 ## Run as docker

-### mounting path
-Users need to mount the Clowder disk storage folder from host filesystem into the running container.
-For example, this mount will let docker container to access the files specified by `loader_id` inside docker container.

-`-v /home/clowder/data:/home/clowder/data`

 ### Environment `CLOWDER_PREFIX` and `CLOWDER_UPLOAD`

 `CLOWDER_PREFIX` specifies the Clowder disk space path. which can be found inside Clowder configuration file.
 When `CLOWDER_PREFIX` is given, the script will truncate the loader_id which starts with `CLOWDER_PREFIX` and use the rest of suffix as the filepath on S3 bucket.
+For example, the filepath (loader_id) `/home/clowder/data/upload/38/5c/75/5dd4783d77c838271f755c38` will be uploaded to S3 bucket as `/upload/38/5c/75/5dd4783d77c838271f755c38`.

 `CLOWDER_UPLOAD` specifies the Clowder mounting folder path, e.g., `/incoming`.
 When `CLOWDER_UPLOAD` is given, the script will truncate the loader_id which starts with `CLOWDER_UPLOAD` and use the concatenation of `/s3/uploads/` and the rest of suffix as the filepath on S3 bucket.
+For example, the filepath (loader_id) `/incoming/apple/image.jpg` will be uploaded to S3 bucket as `/s3/uploads/apple/image.jpg`.

+### mounting path

+Clowder disk files reside on the host filesystem, thus users need to mount the data folders from host filesystem into the running container.
+For example, this mount will let docker container to access the files under the folder `/home/clowder/data` inside docker container.

+`-v /home/clowder/data:/home/clowder/data`

+There is an example to migrate Clowder disk storage files to S3 bucket.
 ```
 docker run -it --rm --env SERVICE_ENDPOINT=http://s3service_endpoint --env BUCKET=localbucket --env AWS_ACCESS_KEY_ID=yourawsid --env AWS_SECRET_ACCESS_KEY=yourawssecretkey --env REGION=us-east-1 --env DBURL=mongodb://mongodbpublicip --env DBNAME=clowder --env OUTPUTFOLDER=/output -v /home/clowder/data:/home/clowder/data --env CLOWDER_PREFIX=/home/clowder/data -v ${PWD}/output:/output migratefilestos3
 ```